zlatkok/swos-port/docs/build.md

 assembly files, encoded SWOS menus from `mnu2h` with C++ files and libraries to build a final executable of the game.

+Generated assembly files get assembled with MASM in this phase.

+Visual Studio project files are in `vc-proj` directory, and the main solution file for the project is `swos-port.sln`.

 ## `sdl-address-table-fetcher`

 This is a prerequisite for tests, it builds a small DLL which will gain access to SDL's dynamic table of functions